endvvell/incode_test_prj/readme.txt

 ./src/core – contains the code that can be thought of as independent of any frameworks - part of the core business logic - although I've decided to only implement the entities layer, so you can think of the "use cases" layer as being open, since the next layer up are controllers and frameworks molded together.

-./src/infrastructure – contains all the app's "logic" and routing.
+./src/infrastructure – contains all the app's logic and routing.